etsaone/etsa/Constitution.md

 ### Clause 5

-The exact election timings are subject to flexibility by the Monarch and the Federal Election Commission of the Commonwealth.
+The exact election timings are subject to flexibility by the Federal Election Commission of the Commonwealth.

 ### Clause 6